Last Updated on December 5, 2021

 Green vs Black vs Red Grapes When Pregnant: Does the Color Matter?

 Possibly the most notable difference between grape varieties is flavor.
 Black grapes are also more likely to have seeds.
 Neither of these differences impacts their safety, and the choice ultimately comes down to personal preference.
+The variety of grape, from muscadines to summer grapes, doesn’t make a difference to grape safety when pregnant.

 Aside from taste and seediness, the different colors of grapes actually do have different resveratrol content.
 The darker the grape skin, the more resveratrol.